 Child pornography defense lawyer in Wentzville, MO.
-Confronting accusations or charges related to the possession or distribution of child pornography poses a significant risk to your personal and professional standing.
-If you find your accused of possessing or distributing child pornography in Wentzville, MO, you may be looking at serious felony charges and mandatory Missouri sex offender registration upon conviction.
-It is vital not to leave your defense to chance in such a critical situation.
+Confronting accusations or charges related to the possession or distribution of child pornography poses a substantial risk to your personal and professional standing.
+If you’re facing charges for possessing or distributing child pornography in Wentzville, MO, you may be confronted with serious felony charges and mandatory Missouri sex offender registration upon conviction.
+It is vital not to leave your defense to chance in such a critical scenario.

 What Can Lead to Child Pornography Charges in Wentzville, MO?

-While there might be many stereotypes, child pornography charges come up in all walks of life in and around Wentzville, MO.
+While there might be prevalent stereotypes, child pornography charges come about in all walks of life throughout the Wentzville, MO area.
 Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.

-As per RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor less than 18 years old or obscene material portraying what appears to be a minor under 18 years old.
+According to RSMo § 573.037, an individual commits the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor under 18 years of age or obscene material portraying what appears to be a minor under 18 years old.

 A few specific instances of child pornography charges in the Wentzville, MO area are: